 - The total amount of the mortgage loan obtained cannot exceed the purchase price plus closing costs, prepaid fees, and points.
 If you wish to access a property’s increase in value following renovations, you’ll need to wait 6 months and do a standard cash-out refinance.

 - Applicants must be able to prove they paid for the property in cash.

 - Applicants must be able to provide documented proof of the initial source of the cash that was used for the purchase (in order to satisfy rules and regulations aimed at curtailing money laundering).

-- The property must have been purchased in an arm’s length transaction – meaning you can’t have a personal relationship with or be related to the seller – in order to prevent tax avoidance schemes.
+- The property must have been purchased in an arm’s length transaction – meaning you can’t have a personal relationship with or be related to the seller, as in a non-arm’s length transaction – in order to prevent tax avoidance schemes.

 - For any funds provided by a third party, applicants must provide a gift letter declaring the funds as a gift and specifically stating that no repayment is expected (so that lenders have a clear understanding of borrowers’ debt to income ratio and overall debt load).